Little has been written on what it takes to create a great case study to use for teaching negotiation.

 John Hammond, an experienced Harvard case writer, points out that disguising cases can invite protagonists to be more forthcoming.

-For teaching purposes, Sebenius has found protagonist-centered, actual, decision cases that are field-based are the most effective.
+For teaching negotiation purposes, Sebenius has found protagonist-centered, actual, decision cases that are field-based are the most effective.
 They require students to face tough decisions based on imperfect information and uncertain circumstances-exactly as is the case in reality.

 The last section of the report gives nuts and bolts advice on how to structure and produce cases.
 They should have multiple parts that advance the case, highlighting multiple decision points.
 Part A might present the reader with background information and indicate the specific challenges facing the protagonist.
 Part B could then explain what the protagonist did to address these challenges.
 Cases do not have to be limited by only two parts, of course, and they can be enhanced by video supplements of various kinds.